dutchvld/dutchvld/README.md

 ༄ If you have any questions, do not be afraid to ask. <3

-༄ I am a bit bad at communicating, so I apologize about that.
+༄ I am a bit bad at remembering, so I apologize about that.

   𐔌   .
 MORE INFO IN LINKS !!